Please visit the MSTCS YouTube Channel to view past seminars. You will be able to find videos for each Seminar Speaker.

 Date: January 26rd, 2024 Time: 10 AM Location: CS 222

 Despite the variety of traditional and IT-based agricultural information delivery approaches, the majority of Indian farmers are not acquiring or provided with the actionable agricultural information in a timely and regular manner.
 IT based agricultural information delivery systems, which have been developed during last two decades, can be categorized as pull-based, push-based, and hybrid systems.
 The pull-based systems assume that the farmers and other stakeholders pull the information.
-Call centres and several web portals come under this category.
+Call centers and several web portals come under this category.
 The experience shows that majority of poor and marginal farmers are not covered by such systems as farmers are unable to pull the actionable agricultural information from such systems due to low knowledge levels, communication gap and perceptual problems.
 The push-based systems vary with respect to the degree of generalization to personalization.
 The radio, video, proactive SMS- and voice-based services push generic information to farmers and so are ineffective.

 To address the lab to land gap in agriculture, since 2004, research efforts are being made at IIIT Hyderabad to investigate the building of IT-based agro-advisory systems to deliver actionable agro-advice to every farm field of India in a timely manner.
 In this connection, we have built eSagu system, village-level eSagu system.
 Moreover, we are investigating the building of Crop Darpan system.
 The Crop Darpan App is available for Cotton and Rice crops at Google Play Store and Apple App Store.
 In this talk, I will share the experiences of building these systems and share the future plans.